 Table 1-3 Advanced Group for DBAs

-This manual explains how to perform tasks such as creating and configuring databases, maintaining and monitoring databases, creating schema objects, scheduling jobs, and diagnosing problems.
+Explains how to perform tasks such as creating and configuring databases, maintaining and monitoring databases, creating schema objects, scheduling jobs, and diagnosing problems.

-This manual describes how to use Oracle Database tools to optimize database performance.
+Describes how to use Oracle Database tools to optimize database performance.
 This guide also describes performance best practices for creating a database and includes performance-related reference information.

-This manual describes SQL processing, the optimizer, execution plans, SQL operators, optimizer statistics, application tracing, and SQL advisors.
+Describes SQL processing, the optimizer, execution plans, SQL operators, optimizer statistics, application tracing, and SQL advisors.

-This manual explains how to back up, restore, and recover Oracle databases, perform maintenance on backups of database files, and transfer data between storage systems.
+Explains how to back up, restore, and recover Oracle databases, perform maintenance on backups of database files, and transfer data between storage systems.

-This manual explains how to install, configure, manage, and troubleshoot an Oracle RAC database.
+Explains how to install, configure, manage, and troubleshoot an Oracle RAC database.

 The following table lists guides that the majority of expert Oracle developers use.